dblock/code.dblock.org/_posts/2019/2019-04-08-how-to-hire-a-vp-of-engineering.markdown

 #### References

 The most accurate predictor of future job performance is past job performance, not how well someone can perform in an interview.
 Therefore references are used to calculate an NPS score for the candidate based on questions such as _Please rank the candidate in your team and explain what separates them from #1._.
-The final hiring decision at the company is designed to be 50% one’s interview and 50% references and is ultimately made entirely by the hiring manager.
+The final hiring decision at the company is designed to be 50% one's interview and 50% references and is ultimately made entirely by the hiring manager.

 I typically ask the CEO and the internal recruiter to do at least one reference call, and take the rest.